| | | | | | | | |

 • The most simple Medu Vada you can make is an unfussy plain one.
 Just use Urad Dal, Water, and Salt.
 This is great to serve with Vegetable Sambar and can even be used to make the North Indian dish Dahi Vada.

-• In my recipe, I use onion, fresh coriander, cumin seeds, green chillis, and black pepper.
+• In my recipe, I use onion, fresh coriander, cumin seeds, green chili, and black pepper.
 This version is wonderful with either Sambar or Chutney.

 • Other ingredients which you can add as aromatics would be finely chopped ginger and torn curry leaves.
 You could even add dried coconut flakes.